MrEbabi/Woocommerce-Shipping-Countdown-Timer/README.md

 Release: Source code is updated as a single function with a shortcode to easier usage.

-To-Do: Shipping dates selection.
-(For now, it assumes there is no shipping on Saturdays and Sundays)
+Ongoing: Shipping date and time selection form